SwiftKey vs Gboard: Which Keyboard Wins on Your Android Phone?

 Can I switch back if I do not like my choice?

 Yes, and it is quick.
-Tap the keyboard icon in the navigation bar while typing, or go to Settings, then System, then Languages and input to change your default.
+While typing, tap the keyboard switcher icon (on gesture navigation it only appears when a text field is focused).
+Or go to Settings, then System, then Languages and input on a Pixel, or Settings, then General management, then Keyboard list and default on a Samsung.
 Your previous keyboard stays installed unless you remove it, so there is no risk in trying both.